angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 the same as a the *non-land* Swamp.
 If it survives however then you now have an additional {U} source with which to make use of.

-If people do include Cabal Ritual it tends to be as a 1-3 of and normally replaces 1 Petal and some number of extraneous :card[Preordain] slots or maybe some interaction slots.
+If people do include Cabal Ritual it tends to be as a 1 to 3-of and normally replaces 1 Petal and some number of extraneous :card[Preordain] slots or maybe some interaction slots.
 It is certainly not a requirement, expecially if you aren't keen on including basics in your list but it is a useful tool for